 This benefit provides a small monthly stipend to individuals who are currently serving in the National Guard or Reserves and have not completed any active duty service besides initial training time.

 5. Transfer of Post 9/11 GI Bill Benefits to Dependents (TEB)

-For the first time in history, service members enrolled in the Post 9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children starting Aug.
-1, 2009.
-Post 9/11 GI Bill Benefits may also be transferred through the new Marine Gunnery Sergeant John David Fry Scholarship.
-The scholarship expands eligibility under the Post-9/11 GI Bill to include children of an active duty service member in the Armed Forces who dies in the line of duty.
-More detailed provisions of the Fry Scholarship.
+Service members eligible for the Post 9/11 GI Bill program are able to transfer unused educational benefits to their spouses or children prior to discharging from military service.
+Post 9/11 GI Bill Benefits may also be transferred through the Marine Gunnery Sergeant John David Fry Scholarship.
+The scholarship expands eligibility under the Post-9/11 GI Bill to include children of an active duty service member who dies in the line of duty.

-6. Chapter 35 - Survivors & Dependents Educational Assistance Rate Table
+6. Chapter 35 - Survivors and Dependents Educational Assistance Program (DEA)

-Sons, daughters, and spouses of a veteran who dies on active duty, was released from active duty due to a service connected disability, permanently and totally disabled, MIA, POW, or detained by a foreign government while on or in the line of duty, may be eligible for benefits.
-Generally, the eligibility period for sons and daughters is between the ages of 18 and 26 years of age.
-A spouse may use educational benefits during a 10 year period after eligibility is found.
-A surviving spouse may use those benefits during a 10 year period after the veterans death or 10 years after the DVA determines the veterans death was caused by a service connected disability, provided the surviving spouse does not marry.
+Spouses and children of a veteran who dies on active duty, dies on active duty as a result of a service connected disability, or has a 100% service connected disability rating through the VA, may be eligible for benefits.
+Generally, the eligibility period for children is between the ages of 18 and 26 years of age.
+A spouse may use benefits during a 10-year period after the veteran’s death or 10 years after the VA makes a determination on the veteran’s disability status.

 7. Michigan National Guard State Tuition Assistance Program (MINGSTAP)